Agions/zephyr-ui/docs_website/docs/intro.md

 # Introduction

-**zephyr-ui Design System** is an enterprise Flutter UI framework that provides a comprehensive design system with 60+ professional components, advanced design tokens, and complete tooling for building beautiful, accessible, and performant mobile applications (iOS & Android).
+**Zephyr UI Design System** is an enterprise Flutter UI framework that provides a comprehensive design system with 60+ professional components, advanced design tokens, and complete tooling for building beautiful, accessible, and performant mobile applications (iOS & Android).

 ## 🌟 Key Features